Mission Fabricator Cogitator – MFC.v0.4.2

 Should both players decide, you can use these optional rules to add more interesting narrative elements to your game.
 Each player will be given an army bonus or hindrance, this is to represent how well trained, equipped and supplied each army is before the battle.
 These provide very asymmetrical gameplay and are not intended to produce a balanced game.
 Both players may read through the generated rules before the Determine Attacker and Defender step of the game, giving the person who decides to be Attacker or Defender an extra decision to make.
 Alternatively, players are welcome to switch Combat Readiness abilities should it be more fitting for the narrative of their game.

-Combat Readiness: Smoke Screen
+Combat Readiness: Forlorn Hope

 How to use

 The MFC expands upon the Open War/Crusade gameplay for Warhammer 40k.
 Allowing you to randomly generate a mission for you to play.
 Each time the page loads or refreshes you’ll get a new planet, deployment zone, mission, environmental hazard and a set of combat readiness abilities for both the Attacker and Defender.

 Things to note

 - I would class this as still in beta, and would love feedback to help improve the MFC.

 - Designed for Strike Force sized missions, though could be tweaked for different scales.